-At 26, actor Connor Jessup talks like a Hollywood veteran.
-He jumped from cheesy soap The Saddle Club to Steven Spielberg’s gritty sci-fi Falling Skies in the span of a year, and then went on to feature in the grunge-laden anthology series American Crime and horrific flick Closet Monster.
+Still in his 20s, actor Connor Jessup talks like a Hollywood veteran.
+He jumped from cheesy soap The Saddle Club (an Australian television production) to Steven Spielberg’s gritty sci-fi Falling Skies in the span of a year, and then went on to feature in the grunge-laden anthology series American Crime and horrific flick Closet Monster.

-Currently starring as key character Tyler Locke in the supernatural Netflix series Locke & Key, Connor has proven that he has what it takes to play diverse, norm-challenging roles on both the small screen and big.
+Currently starring as key character Tyler Locke in the supernatural Netflix series Locke & Key, Connor has proven he has what it takes to play diverse, norm-challenging roles, on both the small screen and big.

 Hi Connor.
 Tell us a little about your history in TV.